aattww/sensors/README.md

 | 3 | - | Successful Modbus read. | Operation |  |
 | 4 | - | Failed Modbus read. | Operation |  |

-## Headers and buttons
+## Headers, terminals and buttons

 Boards have a couple of user settable headers.
 These need to be set before boards are powered.
 Each device also has one button.
+In addition, gateway and pulse nodes have screw terminals for power, serial communications and pulse inputs.

 ### Gateway

+#### Headers

-**TERM** is 120 Ohm RS-485 termination resistor.
+* **TERM** is 120 Ohm RS-485 termination resistor.
 Short if the gateway is in the very end of a long RS-485 line.

-**J1** is currently not in use.
+* **J1** is currently not in normal use.
+See below for clearing old pulse values from EEPROM.

-**NODE ID** sets 5 bit Modbus slave address.
+* **NODE ID** sets 5 bit Modbus slave address.

-**Button** is currently not in use.
+#### Button

+Button in gateway is currently not in use in normal operation.
+However, if you short **J1** and hold the button while powering on the gateway, saved pulse values in EEPROM will be set to zero.

+#### Terminals

+* **+** and **-** are the 5-12 volts DC power inputs.
+* **A/RX** and **B/TX** are UART/RS-485 serial terminals.
+* Two **GND**s can be used as grounds for pulse inputs.
+* **P1** is the pulse 1 input.
+* **P2** is the pulse 2 input or external interrupt output (active low open drain), depending on the settings.
+* **P3/NTC** is the pulse 3 input or NTC thermistor input, depending on the settings.

 ### Battery

+#### Headers

+* **J1** marks a node *important*.
+When a node declares itself important to gateway, the gateway sets external interrupt pin to inform upstream device of received messages from important nodes.
+* **NODE ID** sets 6 bit address in radio network.
+Every node has to have a unique address.

+#### Button

-**J1** puts a node in *debug mode*.
-In this mode, the node sends new values every 8 seconds with full power and also blinks the LED indicating success.
+If button is pressed while applying power, a node is put into *debug mode*.
+In this mode, the node sends new values every 8 seconds and also blinks the LED indicating success.
 Do not use in long-term as this will drain batteries quickly.

-**NODE ID** sets 6 bit address in radio network.
-Every node has to have a unique address.
+Power cycle the node to cancel debug mode.

-**Button** triggers instant send with full power and blinks the LED indicating success.
+During normal operation button triggers instant send with full power and blinks the LED indicating success.
 Use to quickly test if the node is within gateway's range.

 ### Pulse / Pulse with Kamstrup Multical

+#### Headers

-**TERM** is 120 Ohm RS-485 termination resistor.
-Short if the gateway is in the very end of a long RS-485 line.
+* **TERM** is 120 Ohm RS-485 termination resistor.
+Short if the node is in the very end of a long RS-485 line.
+* **J1** marks a node *important*.
+When a node declares itself important to gateway, the gateway sets external interrupt pin to inform upstream device of received messages from important nodes.
+* **NODE ID** sets 5 bit address in radio network.
+Every node has to have a unique address.

+#### Button

-**J1** puts a node in *debug mode*.
-In this mode, the node sends new values every 8 seconds with full power.
+If button is pressed while applying power, a node is put into *debug mode*.
+In this mode, the node sends new values every 8 seconds.
 Do not use in long-term as this will unnecessarily congest radio network.

-**NODE ID** sets 5 bit address in radio network.
-Every node has to have a unique address.

-**Button** triggers instant send with full power.
+During normal operation button triggers instant send with full power.
 Use to quickly test if the node is within gateway's range.
+In addition, if you short **J1** and hold the button while powering on the node, saved pulse values in EEPROM will be set to zero.

+#### Terminals

+* **+** and **-** are the 5-12 volts DC power inputs.
+* **A/RX** and **B/TX** are UART/RS-485 serial terminals.
+* Two **GND**s can be used as grounds for pulse inputs.
+* **P1** is the pulse 1 input.
+* **P2** is the pulse 2 input.
+* **P3/NTC** is the pulse 3 input or NTC thermistor input, depending on the settings.

 # Instructions